Intelligent Land Investments: Battery Storage

+Green Hyperscale Data Centres

+In 2025, ILI Group announced plans for a network of three hyperscale data centres in Scotland, branded as “The Stoics”.
+The company described the proposals as a £15 billion “green digital network” spanning Scotland’s Central Belt, with sites in Fife (“Cato”), East Ayrshire (“Rufus”) and North Lanarkshire (“Aurelius”).

 Policy Advocacy

 In 2018, the company co-sponsored a discussion paper with Strathclyde University, launched at an all-party meeting in the House of Lords, which called for policy mechanisms to encourage large-scale energy storage investment.

 ILI Group is also a key member of the UK Pumped Storage Hydro Working Group, convened by Scottish Renewables, which includes SSE Renewables, Drax Power, and Foresight.
 This coalition successfully lobbied for a cap-and-floor mechanism for LDES, a policy that was announced by the UK Government in 2025.